Halloween has crawled out of the grave for another year.

 Closeups reveal these mushrooms to be delicate, white with streaks of purple.
 Against the green grass, still moist from last night’s rain, they are very much alive.They clump like clouds and the edges of their circles, almost transparent, look like nipples.

-After a day, these back yard mushrooms are turning brown.
+After a day, these squatters are turning brown.

 Tomorrow I will cut them down with a weed eater.